ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 * Uses a Direct Link Connect connection to connect to your IBM Cloud account network and resources.
 * Required for communication between different {{site.data.keyword.powerSys_notm}} instances.

-For more information about the different options for configuring a private network, see [Configure a private network](/docs/power-iaas?topic=power-iaas-configuring-subnet).
+For more information about the different options for configuring a private network, see [Configure a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet).
 {: note}